Absence from School

 Parents are responsible for ensuring that their children attend school regularly and on time.
 This is a legal requirement.

-Absence may be authorised for the following reasons:
+Absence may be authorised for the following reasons in line with our attendance policy:

 If an absence does not fit into any of the above categories it will be registered as unauthorised.
 If children’s absence falls below the national expectation of 95% you will be notified by the Principal.

-Registers are closed and sent to the school office at 8:45am.
-Children who arrive after this time are deemed absent for registration and will receive a late mark at the school office Children who arrive more than thirty minutes after the closure of the registers are will be marked absent but with authorisation for the entire morning session.
+Registers are closed by 8:40am.
+Children who arrive after this time are deemed absent for registration and will receive a late mark at the school office.
+Children who arrive more than thirty minutes after the closure of the registers are will be marked absent but with authorisation for the entire morning session.

 Attendance is monitored by the Principal.
 If lateness persists the Principal will contact parents.
 All children who are late must report to the school office to register their arrival and to make lunchtime bookings for a school meal or packed lunch.